Cover Date: October 1934

 From Our Members

 This is another pirate story, but it is operating on two different levels.
 On the surface a criminal gang is terrorizing New York City with a vicious streak of robberies and murders.
-It turns out that their secret getaway vehicle is a submarine they use to escape in using the cover of the Hudson River.
+It turns out that their secret getaway vehicle is a submarine used to escape under the cover of the Hudson River.
 Piracy exists in a second variety in the story in the form of a stock scheme.

 The pirate submarine fires a shell from a three-inch gun into Paine L. Winthrop’s private office.
 Doc identifies the explosive as trinitrotoluene.
 The gun crew on the submarine scores high points for marksmanship, hitting their target with the first round.
 They are a well-trained and dangerous gang.